canton7/rack-multisite/README.md

 - `domain`: The domain which the application will be used to serve.
 It can either be a string, a regex, or the special value '*' (which matches if nothing else does, equivalent to `/.*/`).
 - `path`: The path to the folder containing the application.
 - `options`: A hash of the following optional arguments:
-  - `:timeout`: This will override the timeout given to the `Rack::Multisite` constructor.
+  - `:timeout`: This will override the timeout given to the `Rack_Multisite` constructor.
   - `:rackup_file`: The name of the rackup file, relative to `path`.
 Defaults to `config.ru`.
   - `:reload_file`: When the mtime of this file changes, the application will be reloaded.
 Defaults to `tmp/restart.txt`.
   - `:env`: A hash of parameters to be added to ENV, as seen by the application.